Trade Stock Indices

 Elliott Wave Stock Index Trading Theory - 5 and 3 Wave Elliot Count Rules in Indices Trend

 1: This one is rarely obvious at its inception.
 When the first wave of a new bull market begins, the fundamental news is almost universally negative.
-The previous indices trend is considered still strongly in force.
+The previous trend is considered still strongly in force.
 Fundamental analysts continue to revise their estimates lower; the beginning of a new trend probably does not look strong.
-Sentiment surveys are still bearish and the implied volatility in the stock indices trading market is high.
-Volume might increase a bit as indices prices rise, but not by enough to alert many technical trading analysts.
+Sentiment surveys are still bearish and the implied volatility in the trading market is high.
+Volume might increase a bit as prices rise, but not by enough to alert many technical trading analysts.

 2: This one two corrects 1, but can never extend beyond the starting point of wave one.
 Typically, the news is still bad.
-As indices prices retest the prior low, bearish sentiment quickly builds, and "the crowd" mentality reminds all that the bear market is still in force.
-Still, some positive signs appear for those who are looking: volume should be lower during 2 than during 1, indices prices usually do not retrace more than 61.8% of 1 part one gains.
+As prices retest the prior low, bearish sentiment quickly builds, and "the crowd" mentality reminds all that the bear market is still in force.
+Still, some positive signs appear for those who are looking: volume should be lower during 2 than during 1, prices usually do not retrace more than 61.8% of 1 part one gains.
 Indices Price will reach a low that is higher than the previous low resulting into a higher low.

 3: This is usually the largest & most powerful move upward, larger than 1 and 5.
 News is now positive and fundamental analysts begin to raise estimates.
 Indices Prices rise quickly, corrections are short-lived & shallow.
 Anyone looking to get in on a pullback will likely miss the boat.
 As 3 starts, the news is probably still somewhat bearish, and most traders remain negative: but by part 3 midpoint, the crowd will often join in and agree the new market sentiment is bullish.
 Wave three will extends beyond the highest level reached by 1.